-On the over-ear and on-ear side of the Beats headphones range you'll find the Beats Solo Pro and Beats Studio 3 Wireless leading the charge with an over-ear design, the best sound and highest price.
-The Beats Solo 3 Wireless is the most popular option, with an on-ear slightly more compact design.
-And the Beats EP is a cheap Beats option that goes for under $100.
+On the over-ear and on-ear side of the Beats headphones range you'll find the Beats Solo Pro and Beats Studio 3 Wireless leading the charge with the best sound and highest price.
+The Beats Solo 3 Wireless is the most popular option, and also one of the more recent, with an on-ear slightly more compact design.
+Meanwhile, the Beats EP is a cheap Beats headphone option that goes for under $100.
 You can also still pick up a pair of Beats Pro headphones, made for DJs - though they're no longer listed on the Beats website.

 Meanwhile, the Powerbeats Pro are the latest true wireless earbuds in the Beats in-ear headphone range, offering totally wireless listening with a sporty finish – think Apple Airpods but with better noise isolation and better sound.

-So if you're looking to buy some Beats headphones but aren't sure which ones to get or where to find the best prices, you've come to the right place.
+If you're shopping the latest Beats headphones sales but aren't sure which ones to get or where to find the best Beats prices, you've come to the right place.
 We've compared every model still readily available - both the newest models and also the now slightly older and cheaper ones - to show you what each pair of Beats headphones does best to help you decide on a pair.

-In addition to that signature bass-heavy sound, you're getting surprisingly adept quality at the lower ranges too.
-The noise-isolation is superior to the AirPods too.
+In addition to that signature bass-heavy sound, you're getting surprisingly adept quality in mid-range clarity as well as superior noise-isolation to the AirPods.
 Make no mistake though, Beats are at their best with high-energy, big tunes.
 So, if you're hitting the gym, these are the Beats you want.
 They're not waterproof mind, so be careful if you go running in the rain.